 In order to maintain consistency across examples and to keep outputs deterministic, this articles follows the conventions enumerated below.

-• When an output evaluates to an iterable, it is sometimes immediately consumed and turned into a list using the list function so that it can be reused throughout an example multiple times.
+function so that it can be reused throughout an example multiple times.
 In practice, this may not be necessary and may even be unnecessarily expensive in terms of both memory utilization and running time.
-This distinction is noted explicitly where applicable.
+This distinction is noted explicitly where applicable.x

 [(x, y) for x in [0, 1, 2] for y in ["a", "b"]]